AITA For Calling Out My Parents On Their Hurtful Comments To My Grieving Wife

 Her father and brother were involved in a car crash.

-A clinical psychologist specializing in grief explains that family members often project their feelings onto one another, particularly during difficult times.
-Studies show that this projection can lead to increased conflict and resentment among family members, who may feel misunderstood or invalidated.
+Family members often project their feelings onto one another, particularly during difficult times.
+This projection can lead to increased conflict and resentment among family members, who may feel misunderstood or invalidated.

 In this scenario, the wife's emotional needs may be compounded by the family's lack of awareness about her grieving process, highlighting the need for compassionate communication.